top of page

 River Cleanups: Making Waves for Change

 Rivers are the lifeblood of our ecosystems, providing essential resources for wildlife and communities alike.
 However, pollution and waste have turned many of these vital waterways into dumping grounds.
 This is where we come in.
 By participating in river cleanups, we can help restore these natural treasures and make a significant impact on our local environment.
 I always have so much fun at cleanups, whether along Miami Beach or the Portland River.
 It’s a chance to connect with the community, learn about other opportunities, and reap a reward like summiting a mountain: to look out over what was once a garbage-filled waste and see a sparkling, natural area restored to its former beauty.
-As we’re getting up and running, it might take us a little while to coordinate the logistics, so please check back in on our Bookings section for available dates.
-Keep reading to explore the importance of river cleanups, how you can get involved, and the positive changes we can create together.
+Plan ahead and join us for International Coastal Cleanup Day: River Edition in September!
+Learn more in Bookings and keep reading to explore the importance of river cleanups, how you can get involved, and the positive changes we can create together.

 The Importance of River Cleanups

 Rivers are crucial for biodiversity, serving as habitats for countless species of fish, birds, and other wildlife.
 Unfortunately, pollution threatens these ecosystems.
 Plastics, chemicals, and other waste not only harm aquatic life but also disrupt the food chain.
-By participating in river cleanups, we can help remove harmful debris and restore the natural balance of these ecosystems.
+By participating in river cleanups, we can help remove harmful debris and restore the natural balance of these ecosystems (Dudgeon et al. 2006, Vörösmarty et al. 2010).

 River cleanups foster a sense of community.
 When individuals come together for a common cause, we build connections and strengthen relationships.
 Clean rivers enhance the beauty of our surroundings, making them more enjoyable for everyone.
-A cleaner river can also boost local tourism and recreational activities, benefiting local businesses and economies.
+A cleaner river can also boost local tourism and recreational activities, benefiting local businesses and economies (Krasny & Tidball 2009, Ryan et al. 2001).

-Polluted rivers pose health risks to nearby communities.
-Contaminated water can lead to serious health issues, including skin infections and gastrointestinal diseases.
+Polluted rivers pose health risks to nearby communities Contaminated water can lead to serious health issues, including skin infections and gastrointestinal diseases.
 By cleaning up our rivers, we reduce these risks and promote safer environments for everyone.
-Clean water is essential for drinking, swimming, and fishing, making it vital for public health.
+Clean water is essential for drinking, swimming, and fishing, making it vital for public health (Bain et al. 2014, Wolf et al. 2023).

 How to Get Involved